Type Hype: Tips for Typography and Design

 that came with their design program.
 Unless you are making a yard sale sign for a neighbor, or a poster to find a lost pet, quit it!

-The blurred confusion created with the overuse of drop shadows, reflections, rainbow gradients, and lens flares has created a hideous environment indeed.
+The blurred confusion created by the overuse of drop shadows, reflections, rainbow gradients, and lens flares has created a hideous environment indeed.
 Quit it.
 This goes for comic sans fonts as well.
 Drop it.

 Quit Skewing Around!